kirbycope/react-native-tests/README.md

 ### Setup Device
 1. Select 'Start Session'
-   * This will side load the app and steup the phone for testing with Appium
+   * This will sideload the app and steup the phone for testing with Appium
 1. Select 'X' (Quit Session & Close Inspector)
 1. Close the Insepctor window